AdguardTeam/AGLint/README.md

   }
   ```

-> **Note:** JavaScript configuration files aren't supported at the moment, but we plan to add support for them in the future (CJS and ESM syntaxes).
+> **Note**: JavaScript configuration files aren't supported at the moment, but we plan to add support for them in the future (CJS and ESM syntaxes).

 ### Configuration cascading and hierarchy